Madour/pyNasNas/readme.md

 You can also take a look at the example project to see how to use it.

-WARNING : be sure to run run_example.py from example folder like this : `python3 ../run_example.py`
+Be sure to run run_example.py from example folder like this : `python3 ../run_example.py`